hicklin/dotfiles-linux/nixos/README.md

 - Enable and configure gnome extensions

 However, there seems to be an issue with the system's shortcuts and gnome extensions settings not being consumed.
-Check the issus for more information about this.
+Check the issues for more information about this.
 For now, run the `ubuntu/gnome_setting.sh` script.